UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 Tasks:

-- Use the lists given in the cell below toto make a dataframe.
+- Use the lists given in the cell below to make a dataframe.
 - Name the dataframe `family`.